anonymousigloo/fullstack-intro/ReadMeh.txt

-Evidence of Full Stack Development Understanding

-Full Stack Development
+Full Stack Development Lab Report

-Full Stack Development means building both:
+1. Full Stack Development

-Frontend (client-side application)
-Backend (server-side application)
+Full Stack Development refers to the development of both the frontend and backend parts of a web application.

+- The frontend handles the user interface that runs in the browser.
+- The backend handles server-side logic and processes requests.
+- Both parts communicate through APIs to form a complete web application.

-This project demonstrates Full Stack Development because:
+This project demonstrates Full Stack Development because it includes both a frontend application and a backend server that communicate with each other.

+2. Frontend and Backend Responsibilities

+Frontend Responsibilities
+The frontend is responsible for:
+- Displaying the user interface in the browser
+- Handling user interactions (button clicks, input, etc.)
-The frontend sends requests to the backend
+- Sending requests to the backend API
-The backend processes requests and sends responses Both layers work together through API communication Request Flow (Client → Server)
+- Displaying data received from the backend

+Backend Responsibilities
+The backend is responsible for:
+- Running a server using Node.js and Express
+- Creating API endpoints (e.g., /api/message)
+- Processing incoming requests from the frontend
+- Sending responses back in JSON format

+3. Web Application Architecture

+This project follows a client-server architecture.

+Architecture Flow:
-User opens frontend in browser
+1. The user opens the frontend in the browser (Client)
-User clicks a button
-Frontend sends HTTP request to backend API
+2. The frontend sends an HTTP request to the backend
-Backend receives request using Express server
+3. The backend server receives the request
+4. The backend processes the request and prepares a response
+5. The backend sends JSON data back to the frontend
-Backend processes request and returns JSON response Frontend displays the response to the user
+6. The frontend displays the response to the user

-This confirms understanding of client-server communication in web architecture.
+Flow Diagram:
+Client (Browser)
+→ Frontend (HTML/JS)
+→ Backend (Node.js + Express)
+→ Response (JSON Data)
+→ Frontend Display

+4. Project Structure

+fullstack-intro/
+├── frontend/
+├── backend/

+This structure separates the user interface from the server logic, following full stack development principles.